foundry-rs/book/src/reference/anvil/README.md

 `anvil_setNextBlockBaseFeePerGas`
 Sets the base fee of the next block

+`anvil_dumpState`
+Returns a hex string representing the complete state of the chain.
+Can be re-imported into a fresh/restarted instance of Anvil to reattain the same state.

+`anvil_loadState`
+When given a hex string previously returned by `anvil_dumpState`, merges the contents into the current chain state.
+Will overwrite any colliding accounts/storage slots.

 ##### Special Methods
 The special methods come from Ganache.
 You can take a look at the documentation [here](https://github.com/trufflesuite/ganache-cli-archive/blob/master/README.md).